ZihengZhu1/Iteration1/README.md

 - Zhu Ziheng

 # ITERATION 1
-For this project we have the following java classes
+For this project we have the following java classes:
+-Elevator.java
+-Floor.java
+-Main.java
+-Scheduler.java